 Sorry, you must log in to save an item.

-ICYMI, gray hair is really on trend these days.
-Once upon a time, spotting gray hair meant immediately plucking it or scheduling a dye job to conceal your changing hair hue.
-But nowadays, it’s become more and more commonplace for those who are actually going gray—and not purposefully using gray hair dye—to embrace it with highlighting and lowlighting techniques that can help create depth and contrast.
+Once upon a time, spotting your first gray hair meant immediately plucking it or scheduling a dye job to conceal your changing hair hue.
+But nowadays, it’s become more and more commonplace for those who are actually going gray—and not purposefully using gray hair dye—to embrace it with highlights and lowlights that help create depth and contrast.
 And we have to say, we’re quite the fan of this hair color trend!
 Donning gray hair has become synonymous with embracing your natural beauty.
-Dig the sound of that?
-Keep reading to find out how to blend gray hair with highlights and lowlights to get the look yourself.
+Like the sound of that?
+Keep reading to find out what you need to know about blending gray hair with highlights and lowlights to get the look yourself.

-Since highlighting and lowlighting requires a certain skill to apply, this is often best left to a professional colorist.
 One thing to keep in mind when you request highlights from your colorist: Lightening even the skinniest of strands will require bleaching.
-Also, as with many highlight and lowlight techniques, you’ll want to consider your starting base color before diving into adding highlights and lowlights.
-Not sure where to start?
-Below, we share the best colors for each base.
+Also, as with most highlight and lowlight techniques, you’ll want to consider your starting base color before diving into adding highlights and lowlights.

-If you’re a natural blonde…spruce up your gray-strewn blonde with a mix of hues.
-Ask your colorist to add in highlights and lowlights ranging from pearl to medium blonde.
-These natural-looking cool ash tones can help neutralize the golden blonde tint to help conceal any grays you may want to blend a bit better.
+If you’re a natural blonde spruce up your gray-strewn blonde with a mix of hues.
+Ask your colorist to add in highlights and lowlights for gray hair ranging from pearl to medium blonde.
+These natural-looking, cool ash tones will blend beautifully with cool, silvery shades of gray.

-If you’re a natural brunette…you’ll want to play around with darker lowlights.
-Think: espresso!
-When you add bright highlights to dark hair, it will only accentuate the grays that you have.
+If you’re a natural brunette you’ll want to play around with darker lowlights when blending gray hair with highlights.
+When you add brightening highlights for graying brown hair, it will only accentuate any grays that you have.
 You can try the balayage or foilyage techniques that start higher at the roots to achieve natural looking highlights.

-If you’re a natural redhead…it may be time to implement a series of lowlights and highlights in the brown and blonde range.
-Not ready to kiss your fiery locks goodbye?
+If you’re a natural redhead it may be time to implement a series of lowlights and highlights for gray hair in the brown and blonde range.
+Not ready to kiss your red locks goodbye?
 If you only have a few grays, you can get a glaze so they don’t stand out from your base color quite so much.

-It doesn’t matter which base color you started with, or whether you opted for lowlights or highlights, the maintenance tips remain the same.
-To help keep your newly colored hair looking and feeling its best, commit these three rules to memory.
+It doesn’t matter which base color you started with, or whether you opted for lowlights or highlights, the maintenance tips for gray hair remain the same.
+To help keep your newly colored hair looking and feeling its best, commit the below rules to memory.

 1. Switch out the products in your shower.
-It’s time to make room in your shower for a shampoo and conditioner formulated for colored hair.
-Try the L'Oréal Paris Hair Expert Color Vibrancy Intensive Shampoo and the L'Oréal Paris EverPure Moisture Conditioner.
+It’s time to make room in your shower for a shampoo and conditioner that are safe for colored-treated hair.
+Try the L'Oréal Paris EverPure Moisture Shampoo and L'Oréal Paris EverPure Moisture Conditioner.
 And use warm to cool water, not hot water, when washing your hair.
 This will prevent any further dryness that can be caused by high temperatures, allowing your gray mane to retain its moisture.